vanus-labs/docs/blog/2023-02-07-send-email-notification-on-AWS-S3-events/index.md

 We also created a transformer which did two things:

 1. Added two [CloudEvents attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#context-attributes) `xvemailrecipients` to specify the email recipient and `xvemailsubject` to specify the email subject.
-2. Assigned values from the original event to two defined variables `subject` and `bucket`.And use them to generate the content which will be sent to email contacts.
+2. Assigned values from the original event to two defined variables `subject` and `bucket`.And use them to generate the content which will be sent to our email recipient.

 Now, we can upload a file to see if an email notification can be sent.